Indefinite nilsolitons and Einstein solvmanifolds: and back again

 and depend on two parameters $(\lambda,\xi)\in\{(0,0),(1,0),(1,1),(2,0),(2,\sqrt{3}),(2,2)\}$.
 A direct computation, using the formula for the Ricci in \cite[Section 5]{KondoTamaru:LorentzianNilpotent}, allows us to classify those nilsolitons according to their type.
 Moreover, we can use the results of this section to determine whether an Einstein pseudo-Iwasawa extension exists. \begin{enumerate} \item The metric associated to $(1,0)$ is Ricci-flat (i.e.~\ref{cond:nil1}).
 We see that, depending on the dimension of $n$, there are many choices of subalgebras $\lie a$ of trace-free self-adjoint derivations and such that $\langle,\rangle_{\Tr}$ is zero.
 For example, we can choose the derivation $X=e^1\otimes e_{n-1}-e^{n-1}\otimes e_n$ and applying Proposition~\ref{prop:extendnil1} obtain a Ricci-flat metric on the nilpotent Lie algebra $\tilde{\g}_n=\g_n\rtimes_X \R$, with signature $(n,1)$ or $(n-1,2)$ according to the sign chosen for $\langle X,X\rangle$. \item The metrics associated to $(1,1)$ and $(2,\sqrt{3})$ are nilsolitons of type~\ref{cond:nil2}.
 However, a straightforward computation shows that in both cases there are no self-adjoint derivations $X$ commuting with $D$ such that $\Tr X^2=0$ and $\Tr X\neq0$, so no extension to a pseudo-Iwasawa Einstein solvmanifold can be found. \item The metrics associated to $(0,0)$, $(1,\sqrt{3})$ and $(2,2)$ are nilsolitons of type~\ref{cond:nil4}; with reference to~\eqref{eqn:nilsoliton}, the coefficients $\lambda$ are respectively $\frac32$, $\frac{27}{2}$ and $-\frac{9}{2}$.
 Corollary~\ref{cor:extendNilsolitonNil4} allows the construction of a pseudo-Iwasawa extension $\tilde{\g_n}=\g_n\rtimes_D\R$, with signature $(n-1,2)$ in the first two cases and $(n,1)$ in the last, according to Remark~\ref{rem:SignatureExtension}. \end{enumerate} Since $\g_n$ admits derivations with nonzero trace, there are no metrics of type~\ref{cond:nil3} (see \cite[Theorem~4.1]{ContiRossi:EinsteinNilpotent}). \end{example}

 In light of Proposition~\ref{prop:pseudoAzencottWilson}, it is not surprising that the methods of this section can also be used to obtain Einstein solvable Lie algebras that do not admit a pseudo-Iwasawa decomposition.
-Given a Lie algebra $\g$ with a metric $\langle,\rangle$, choose $\lie a$ such that
+The idea is that a pseudo-Iwasawa Einstein solvable Lie algebra determines a pseudo-Riemannian manifold which generally admits other simply transitive actions of a solvable Lie group, not necessarily of pseudo-Iwasawa type.
+A similar technique was used in~\cite{Jablonski1} to obtain solvable Lie algebras with a Ricci soliton metric which are not solvsolitons.